Code-Institute-Submissions/local_searches_website/README.md

 ### Features Left to Implement
 - Incorporate to get more information and photos for each place and link to their business website (if provided)
+- Weather API with https://home.openweathermap.org -> API Key has never been actiavted on time.
+(Code writen on weather.js)

 ## Google Places API